Vasumathi9823/DA6401_A1_Vasumathi_Raman/README.md

 # DA6401_A1_Vasumathi_Raman
-This is a part of DA6401 - Introduction to Deep Learning course Assignment
+This is a part of DA6401 - Introduction to Deep Learning course Assignment.
+This repository contains a from-scratch implementation of a Multi-Layer Perceptron (MLP) for classifying the MNIST and Fashion-MNIST datasets.
+It features deep Weights & Biases (W&B) integration to track large-scale hyperparameter sweeps, thoroughly analyze backpropagation dynamics (such as vanishing gradients and symmetry breaking), and evaluate model generalization.

 # Assignment 1: Multi-Layer Perceptron for Image Classification